ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/settings/general.md

 ### Enable Site Manager?

-When set to "enable", super admins and member groups with permissions will be able to manage additional websites from the CP.
+When set to "enable", super admins and member roles with permissions will be able to manage additional websites from the CP.

 ### Language